 - The staging area is required to get the data from multiple data sources together or to join two or more systems together.

 - Data extractions’ time slot for different systems varies as per the time zone and operational hours.

 - Extracted data from a source of systems can be used in multiple data warehouse system, Operation Datastores, etc.

 - ETL allows to perform complex transformations and requires the extra area to store the data.

-In data transformation, a set of functions are applied on extracted data to load it into the target system.
-A single unit of data, which does not require any transformation in organized data is known as direct move or pass through data.
+In data transformation, a set of functions are applied to the extracted data to load it into the target system.
+A single unit of data that does not require any transformation in organized data is known as a direct move or pass-through data.

-During Load phase, data is loaded into the end-target system or destination system and it can be a flat file or a Data Warehouse system.
+During the Load phase, the data is loaded into the end-target system or destination system and it can be a flat file or a Data Warehouse system.

-Data Mart is a similar version of data warehouse, which deal with a single subject.
-It focuses only one area.
-Time taken to build data mart is very less compare to build a data warehouse.
+Data Mart is similar to a data warehouse, but the difference is it deals with a single subject.
+It focuses only on one area.
+The time taken to build a data mart is quite lower when compared to building a data warehouse.
 Data marts are confined to subjects.